File

 Sometimes a single log event will appear as multiple log lines.
 To

-handle this, Vector provides a set of multiline
+handle this, Vector provides a set of multiline options.
+These

 options were carefully thought through and will allow you to solve the